Granary/ebt/dr-demo/README.md

     # Now, to run e.g. the insn_div client on a 64-bit system:
     $DYNAMORIO_HOME/bin64/drrun -c libinsn_div.so -- divtest3
+    # ...
+TODOXXX alternatively we may need to try:
+    drrun -root $DYNAMORIO_HOME -c libinsn_div.so -- divtest3

 To test the corresponding EBT script (in the top level of the EBT repo):